popdevelop/presentation-gtug/intro/01_slide.md

 * Released May 2009
 * Completely re-written from V2
 * No API-key needed
-* Designed with mobile devices in mind
+* With mobile devices in mind

 (demo in iOS simulator)